cvelas31/data_engineer_resources/Cloud_Data_Warehouses/README.md

 3rd normal form has expensive joins and not really well

-Star schema might be the appropiate way joins with dimensions onluy.
+Star schema might be the appropiate way joins with dimensions only.
 Good for OLAP not OLTP

 #### Facts and Dimensions
 **Fact Tables**